severikasurinen/tv-sleep-shutdown/README.md

-# tv-sleep-shutdown
+# TV Sleep Shutdown

-Code and schematics for the TV Sleep Shutdown project in (vid)
+The code and schematics were made for a TV Sleep Shutdown project on YouTube: (vid)

+To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.